UMAprotocol/UMIPs/UMIPs/umip-cvx.md

 The DVM should support price requests for CVX/USD and USD/CVX pair.

-The canonical identifier should be `CVX/USD` and `USD/CVX`.
+The canonical identifier should be `CVXUSD` and `USDCVX`.

 # Motivation

-At the moment, DVM, does not support the requested price identifier.
+At the moment, DVM, does not support the requested price identifiers.

 CVX is the native token of Convex Finance with different utilities within the protocol: